martinm43/nba_playoff_odds/README.md

+# NBA Playoff Odds

+A set of scripts to calculate ratings for teams, based on point differential and strength of schedule, and then use those ratings to determine playoff odds over a given season.

 Project structure - folders:
 1. nba_database - access and process data, holds data model
 2. analytics - perform analyses (SRS calculations and determining wins)